pingcap/docs/tidb-cloud/serverless-export.md

 TiDB Serverless Export (Beta) is a service that allows you to export data from a TiDB Serverless cluster to local or an external storage service.
 You can use the exported data for backup, migration, data analysis, or other purposes.

-You can also export data with `MySQL shell`, `TiDB Dumpling`, or other tools.
+You can also export data with `mysqldump`, `TiDB Dumpling`, or other tools.
 However, TiDB Serverless Export provides a more convenient and efficient way to export data from a TiDB Serverless cluster.
 It brings the following benefits:

 - Convenience: Export service provides a simple and easy-to-use way to export data from a TiDB Serverless cluster.
 You don't need additional tools or resources.
 - Isolation: Export service uses separate computing resources, which is isolated from the computing resources used by your online services